ctrlMarcio/feup-sope-proj2/README.md

 The shared memory region is a bathroom with several unisex seats, controlled by a Q process, which receives requests from users.
 Access requests are sent through a multi-threaded process U (client), indicating the time that the users wishes be in the bathroom.

+## Version

+### v1.0

+The source code for the version 1.0 can be accessed [here](https://github.com/ctrlMarcio/feup-sope-proj2/tree/228a697e44ca587cf574e641789464c889ef0ec2), as well as the artifacts [here](https://github.com/ctrlMarcio/feup-sope-proj2/releases/tag/v1.0).

 ## Files

 The source files are located inside the **src** directory.
 The src directory has three subdirectories.
 The **server** directory is related to the server program, the **client** directory is related to the client program and the **util** directory contains useful files for both programs.